Yale-BIM/f21-assignments/assignment-3/README.md

     Then restart your virtual_camera.py node and take a picture of your resulting image when the target is nearby one of the corners of the image.
 The image should show the target being elongated; not having a perfectly circlular shape anymore.
-Include this image in your report and explain why the target does not appear to be  perfectly round, especially towards the edge of the image.
+Include this image in your report and explain why the target does not appear to be a perfect circle, especially towards the edge of the image.

 ## Parts V and VI